Donaldson, Acuna Jr. homer in Braves’ 5-3 win vs Padres

+SAN DIEGO (AP) — Josh Donaldson and Dallas Keuchel provide a 1-2 veteran punch on an Atlanta Braves team that’s otherwise loaded with young stars.

-SAN DIEGO (AP) — Josh Donaldson homered twice and drove in four runs, Ronald Acuna Jr. had a 455-foot shot and Dallas Keuchel pitched seven strong innings to lead the NL East-leading Atlanta Braves to a 5-3 victory against the San Diego Padres on Friday night.
+Donaldson homered twice and drove in four runs, Ronald Acuna Jr. had a 455-foot shot and Keuchel pitched seven strong innings to lead the NL East-leading Braves to a 5-3 victory against the San Diego Padres on Friday night.

 Keuchel (3-2) held San Diego to one run and six hits, struck out five and walked four in his fifth start since signing as a free agent on June 7.
 He also started the Braves’ final game before the All-Star break, pitching 7 1/3 strong innings in a win against Miami.

+“It’s just the consistency, reliability,” manager Brian Snitker said.
+“He’s one of those guys when he toes rubber, you feel like you’re going to win the game.
+Never any panic, he kind of stays in the moment, goes pitch-to-pitch, hitter-to-hitter, and it’s pretty good.

+“It’s awesome for me.
+For me, it’s the first time I’ve had one of those,” Snitker said.
+“We’ve had really good starts, really good pitchers, but he’s got a track record.
+Everybody else is developing their track record.”

-His only mistake was allowing a homer to Manny Machado leading off the sixth, his 21st.
+Keuchel only mistake was allowing a homer to Manny Machado leading off the sixth, his 21st.
 Luke Jackson allowed a run in the ninth en route to his 15th save.

+Keuchel has gone at least seven innings in each of his last three starts.

+“It shows my stamina is there, so that’s really the main key,” Keuchel said.
+“Even going up to hit a couple times a game, really takes a lot out of you, even though I struck out twice with some heaters.
+Just little things in the course of the game that I wasn’t used to, I didn’t know what to expect, coming over to the National League again, but I feel like I’m there.
+I’d like to push into the eighth or ninth innings one of these next couple of outings.
+Obviously I’ve got to do well enough to get there, but I’d like to finish a game here pretty soon.”

 Donaldson hit his 19th and 20th homers.
 It was his 18th career multihomer game and second this season.